project-poodle/poodle/design.md

 - Bit 5 and 4 are ops bits
   - 00 means GET
-    - this gets the specified key of specific Consensus ID, Domain, Tablet, and Group
+    - this gets the specified key of specific Consensus ID, Domain, Tablet, and Bucket
   - 01 means SET
-    - this sets value of the specified key of specific Consensus ID, Domain, Tablet, and Group.
+    - this sets value of the specified key of specific Consensus ID, Domain, Tablet, and Bucket.
 Both UPDATE and CLEAR Records are considered SET
   - 10 means GROUPS
-    - this retrieves a list of Groups under the specified Key of specific Consensus ID, Domain and Tablet
+    - this retrieves a list of Buckets under the specified Key of specific Consensus ID, Domain and Tablet
   - 11 means KEYS
     - this retrieves a list of Keys with the specified Key as prefix,